mikes222/mapsforge_flutter/mapfile_converter/README.md

 -h, --help                           Print this usage information.
 -r, --rendertheme                    Render theme filename (defaults to "rendertheme.xml")
--s, --sourcefiles (mandatory)         Source filename (PBF file) -d, --destinationfile (mandatory)    Destination filename (mapfile or osm) -z, --zoomlevels                     Comma-separated zoomlevels.
-The last one is the max zoomlevel (defaults to "0,5,9,13,16,20")
+-s, --sourcefiles (mandatory)        Source filenames (PBF or osm files), separated by # -d, --destinationfile (mandatory)    Destination filename (mapfile or osm) -z, --zoomlevels                     Comma-separated zoomlevels.
+The last one is the max zoomlevel, separator=# (defaults to "0#5#9#13#16#20")
 -b, --boundary                       Boundary in minLat,minLong,maxLat,maxLong order.
-If omitted the boundary of the source file is used
+If omitted the boundary of the source file is used, separator=#
 -f, --[no-]debug                     Writes debug information in the mapfile -m, --maxdeviation                   Max deviation in pixels to simplify ways (defaults to "5")
 -g, --maxgap                         Max gap in meters to connect ways (defaults to "200")

 ## Explanation